zama-ai/concrete-ml/docs/built-in-models/tree.md

 #  Best parameters found: {'model__max_depth': 5, 'model__n_estimators': 10, 'pca__n_components': 5}

 # Currently we only focus on model inference in FHE
-# The data transformation will be done in clear (client machine)
+# The data transformation is done in clear (client machine)
-# while the model inference will be done in FHE on a server.
+# while the model inference is done in FHE on a server.
 # The pipeline can be split into 2 parts:
 #   1. data transformation
 #   2. estimator